CyberFlameGO/svnpython/Doc/library/random.rst

    same internal state, and then :meth:`jumpahead` can be used to force the instances' states far apart.

-   .. versionadded:: 2.1

-   .. versionchanged:: 2.3
-      Instead of jumping to a specific state, *n* steps ahead, ``jumpahead(n)`` jumps to another state likely to be separated by many steps.

 .. function:: getrandbits(k)

-   Returns a python :class:`long` int with *k* random bits.
+   Returns a python integer with *k* random bits.
 This method is supplied with the MersenneTwister generator and some other generators may also provide it as an optional part of the API.
 When available, :meth:`getrandbits` enables :meth:`randrange` to handle arbitrarily large ranges.

-   .. versionadded:: 2.4

 Functions for integers:

 .. function:: randrange([start,] stop[, step])